What is the attorney-client privilege for admissions of guilt?

 Answer:

-A retainer is a fee paid as part of the attorney's compensation in exchange for accepting the case.
-Whether or not an attorney-client relationship exists depends on the facts in each case.
-The attorney-client privilege does not apply to every communication with an attorney.
-For the privilege to exist, the communication must be to, from, or with an attorney, and intended to be confidential.
-In addition, the communication must be for the purpose of requesting or receiving legal advice.
-The attorney-client privilege does not extend to the fact that a consultation between attorney and client occurred, or to the general subject matter of the consultation.
-It protects only the content of the communications during that consultation.
+A retainer is a fee paid to an attorney as part of their compensation for accepting a case.
+However, whether an attorney-client relationship exists depends on the specific circumstances of each case.
+The attorney-client privilege does not apply to all communications with an attorney.
+For the privilege to be valid, the communication must be confidential, intended for legal advice, and made to or from an attorney.
+It does not cover the fact that a consultation occurred or the general subject of the consultation; it only protects the content of the communication during that meeting.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.